 The 1916 Bursary Fund was established by the Department of Education and Skills.
-The purpose of the Fund is to encourage participation and success by students who are most economically disadvantaged and who are from communities significantly underrepresented in higher education.
+The purpose of the Fund is to encourage participation and success by students who are most socio-economically disadvantaged and who are from groups most under-represented in higher education.
 All of the higher education institutions are awarding the Bursaries through regional clusters.

 1916 Bursary Fund: South Cluster SOAR Project

 The South Cluster is comprised of 5 higher education institutions: Cork Institute of Technology, Institute of Technology Carlow, Institute of Technology Tralee, University College Cork and Waterford Institute of Technology.
 The bursary fund will be administered through the South Cluster’s SOAR Project.
 The SOAR Project is an inter-institutional Access initiative funded under the Programme for Access to Higher Education (PATH) Fund.
 The South Cluster have a total of 35 bursaries available to award to students applying to these higher education institutions.

 What is the value of a 1916 Bursary?